 Whether you have a small, mid-sized, or large house, it’s crucial that you select an AC unit of the appropriate size.
 If the system you purchase is either too large or too small for your home, it can result in a variety of frustrating issues.
 For example, if your air conditioner is too big, there’s a good chance it will experience short cycling, ineffective humidity control, and even unpleasant temperature changes.
 On the other hand, having an AC unit that’s too small may be even more of a hassle.
 For one thing, it won’t be powerful enough to keep your home cool when the weather heats up.
 Additionally, the appliance’s energy efficiency will suffer, and it will be more likely to malfunction or break down.

-The good news is that if you enlist the help of qualified HVAC professionals, they’ll be able to help you select the perfect size air conditioner for your home.
+The good news is that if you hire qualified HVAC professionals, they’ll be able to help you select the perfect size air conditioner for your home.
 They can inspect your household and take the necessary measurements to ensure that no mistakes are made.

 Although many people don’t realize it, where you place your thermostat can be quite impactful on your comfort.
 Modern thermostats work by measuring the nearby temperature and using that reading to instruct the heating and cooling systems.
 So, if you want your AC unit to consistently keep your home comfortable, you’ll want to place your thermostat somewhere with temperatures that accurately reflect your home’s climate.
 For example, if you place your thermostat in the path of direct sunlight, it will frequently think your house is hotter than it actually is.
 As a result, your air conditioner will be cycling much more often than what’s necessary, and you and your family will be uncomfortable.